CarrierOps/1P-Wiki/DocuMentor/pipelines/att.md

 **12pm EST - 3pm EST**

-The pipeline is scheduled to run every Tuesday from within the range of 12pm ~ 3pm EST. Since the data that gets updated is done manually, and is not done on a set schedule, the att pipeline run will vary until we see that the new data is in.
-Note that this is not the case for the other pipelines.
+The pipeline is scheduled to run every Tuesday from within the range of 12pm ~ 3pm EST. Since the data that gets updated is done manually, and is not done on a set schedule, the att pipeline run will vary until we see that the new data is in. **Note that this is not the case for the other pipelines**.

 ## Flowchart